Nicodu21/DTFF-project/README.md

 `pip install -r requirements.txt`

-you can find requirements.txt [here](https://github.com/Nicodu21/DTFF-project/blob/main/requirements.txt)
+You can find requirements.txt [here](https://github.com/Nicodu21/DTFF-project/blob/main/requirements.txt)

-using the shiny app
+To run the Shiny app, navigate to the appropriate directory and launch the app using R:

 To modify the presentation or report you require a tex editor, we used [Overleaf](https://nl.overleaf.com/)